davimgfx/hoobank/README.md

 # Hoobank 🤖
-HooBank is a futuristic bank developed with React and Tailwind CSS.
+HooBank is a futuristic bank developed with React, Tailwind CSS and Vite.js.
 This project was created as a way to experiment with modern web development technologies, including the use of a UI library to speed up development. <br>
 Link: **https://davimgfx.github.io/hoobank/** <br>  <br>
 If you want to go to the Login page, click this link or click in "Get Started" in the project: <br>
 Link: **https://davimgfx.github.io/loginHoobank//** <br>